sts10/sts10.github.io/_posts/2019-02-19-running-cwtch-alpha.markdown

 Note: I'm running Ubuntu 18.04, specifically Kubuntu.
 I had both the Tor Browser and Go installed before attempting this.

-### Prerequisites: An up-to-date version of Tor (not included)
+### Dependency: An up-to-date version of Tor (not included)

-I _think_, for this build of Cwtch, you need to have Tor installed separately, and it needs to be a pretty recent version.
+In order to run this build of Cwtch, you need to have Tor installed separately, and it needs to be a pretty recent version.
 I needed to get up to `Tor version 0.3.5.7` for Cwtch to work (you can check which version you have with `tor --version`).

 #### Installing the latest version of Tor on Ubuntu 18.04

+If you run `tor --version` and get version `0.3.5.7`, you're all good to skip this section.
+If it's a lower version number, you may need a newer version of tor.

-If you're running Ubuntu, unfortunately simply running `sudo apt install tor` may give you a version of Tor that's too old to run Cwtch, at least at the time of this writing.
-If you run that command and get version `0.3.5.7`, you're all good to skip this section.
-If it's lower, you'll need a newer version.
+If you're running Ubuntu, unfortunately simply running `sudo apt install tor` may give you [a version of Tor that's too old to run Cwtch](https://packages.ubuntu.com/bionic/tor), at least at the time of this writing.

 To get a newer version of Tor on Ubuntu, [follow instructions found here](https://www.torproject.org/docs/debian.html.en#ubuntu), which I outline below as well.